 The Controller reduced costs for the three fiscal years by \$287,865 based on unsupported student attendance data used by the claimant to calculate the fees collected.
 This audit was one of the first performed on the Health Fee Elimination program and it occurred before the court's decision in Clovis Unified School District v.
 Chiang.
 Thus, in this case, the Controller did not consider the extent of the claimant's fee revenue authorized to be collected, but looked only at the revenue actually collected by the claimant.
-The Controller found that the claimant failed to provide the student attendance data it used to determine offsetting revenues received and, thus, the Controller recalculated offsetting revenues received by using attendance data the claimant reported to the Chancellor's Office (the claimant's GLD144-02 printouts).
+The Controller found that the claimant failed to provide the student attendance data it used to determine offsetting revenues received and, thus, the Controller recalculated offsetting revenues received by using revenue data provided by the claimant during the audit (the claimant's GLD144-02 printouts).
 The Controller's recalculation resulted in a finding that the claimant underreported fee revenue received during the audit period.
-The controller's
+Claimant disputes the reduction.